- First try in the USSR.

-The first trial to start digitalization process has been passed in the USSR in the 1950s.
+The first trial to start E-Government development process has been passed in the USSR in the 1950s.
 Initially Mr. A. Kitov was author and visionary of the project.
-He understood that administrative demands of national economy are constantly growing and authorities, such as, for example, State Planning Committee and State Statistics Committee, are not able to keep up with its responsibilities.
+He understood that administrative demands of the Soviet national economy are constantly growing and government authorities, such as, for example, State Planning Committee and State Statistics Committee, are not able to keep up with their responsibilities.
 The situation was so terrible that a reply to a simple request from factory unit could take up to 9 months.
 So the system in general was inflexible, of heavy bureaucracy, decreasing national development in general.
 Automation of economy management processes could be a solution, in other words creation of a “National Automated System for Computation and Information Processing” (OGAS stands for Russian name of the system).
 In general the system had been planned to deal with 2 main tasks: automation of management task as well as statistics gathering.
 Successful realization of the project could significantly decrease government staff costs as well as simplify state economy management.
 However, the project has not been realized.
-By the way – A. Kitov – being the author of the system is considered to be the first business analyst in the world, taking into account that he dealt with requirements engineering to the information system of the “customer” and described the system and its logic.
+By the way – A. Kitov – being the author of the system is considered to be the first business analyst in the world, taking into account that he dealt with requirements engineering to the information system of the “customer” and described the complex system and its logic.

 More information about the OGAS information system.

 About 70 years have passed since that moment, however, amount of data required to collect and analyze has grown geometrically.
 The situation is that in fact it is impossible to solve this task in effective way without information systems of state level, or so called E-Government systems.